 Is there are other costs on top of the course fees?

 If you plan to post your creations to the Craft Qualifications Centre then you will have to pay for the postage, and also the return postage if you would like them back.
 The only other financial outlay will be in connection with any craft materials or tools that you wish to use as these are not provided.

 What happens if I can not finish the programme?

 This is unlikely to happen, unless it is down to ill health, your assessor will worth with you until you achieve a pass in each unit.
-In the situation that you do not with to continue, we are regrettably unable to refund any costs already paid.
+In the situation that you do not wish to continue, we are regrettably unable to refund any costs already paid.
 However, you can order a formal certificate to cover any units that you have already completed.

 I live in Australia/American/Amsterdam, can I do this programme?